• Home

 You don’t need to sand and paint the inside of the cabinets.
 Mask off the interiors with painters’ tape for a clean finish and sand only the front surfaces and visible edges of the cabinet face frames.

-If you have glass front cabinets tape off around the glass so paint doesn’t get on it.
+If you have glass-front cabinets tape off around the glass so the paint doesn’t get on it.

 6. Prime The Cabinets